 Annually, on the last Friday of September, the European Researchers’ Night (event organised across EU countries) makes science accessible to all through scientific activities which combine education with entertainment, such as exhibitions, hands-on experiments, science shows, games, competitions, quizzes and more.

 Since the first European Researchers’ Night edition in 2005, millions of visitors made contact with scientists from all over the continent and beyond.
-The event attracted more than 1.6 million visitors in 2019 and more than 2.3 million in 2020.
+The event attracts yearly more than 1.5 million visitors from Europe and beyond.

 If you have a curious mind, if you wish to start a research career or if you are just really passionate about science, European Researchers’ Night is the most suitable event for you!